nmsu-senior-project/pytorch-network-analyzer/README.md

 4. **Alert Generation**:
     - Generate alerts or concern ratings based on analysis, and notify security managers.

-## Goals and Challenges
+## Future Goals for the Project

-1. **Efficient Batch Processing**:
+1. **Automated Batch Processing**:
+    - Transition from manually scanning PCAP files to automated processes for creating baselines and training the PyTorch model.
-    - Aim to process network packet traffic in manageable batches for immediate analysis and storage.
+    - Aim to handle network packet traffic in manageable batches or through real-time capture for immediate analysis and storage.
-    - Ensure continuous traffic monitoring by sequentially processing these batches.
+    - Ensure continuous traffic monitoring by processing these batches sequentially.

-2. **PCAP File Management**:
+2. **Enhanced PCAP File Management**:
-    - Create and maintain PCAP files for future reference and in-depth analysis when required.
+    - Develop a robust system for creating and maintaining PCAP files to facilitate future reference and in-depth analysis as needed.

 ## Summary